-Even a regular, exacly equal square km grid applied in GIS-applications can produce misleading images.
-An occasional boundary could divide a concentration or not, leading into very different images and conclusions. loosing essential information and design gualities (see Fig. 912).
+Even a regular, exactly equal square km grid applied in GIS-applications can produce misleading images.
+An occasional boundary could divide a concentration or not, leading into very different images and conclusions, loosing essential information and design qualities (see Fig. 914).
 Data to compare contexts of living and their costs are lost in an average representation, while the easier to draw dot representation gives a more realistic image.
-Moreover, they can be counted per km2
+Moreover, they can be counted per km2 and by doing so, immediately translated in more abstract densities, while the reverse is impossible.

-Fig. 912 Two average density interpretations of the same dispersion
+Fig. 914 Two average density interpretations of the same dispersion

-Fig. 913 Combinatorial possibilities of arrangement between emptyness and full coverage
+Fig. 915 Combinatorial possibilities of arrangement between emptyness and full coverage

-From a viewpoint of design the grey values inbetween emptiness and full coverage give mathematically proven the most possibilities of arrangement (see Fig. 912, column in the middle) and probably the highest chance for high quality solutions.
-On page 518 we try to find other relations between density and guality, depending on the definition of guality.
+From a viewpoint of design the grey values inbetween emptiness and full coverage give mathematically proven the most possibilities of arrangement (see Fig. 914, column in the middle) and probably the highest chance for high quality solutions.
+On page 518 we try to find other relations between density and quality, depending on the definition of quality.